metabase/metabase/docs/enterprise-guide/whitelabeling.md

 ## Favicon

-The url or image that you want to use as the favicon.
+The URL or image that you want to use as the favicon.
 Note that if you use a relative path, that path isn't relative to the Metabase JAR, but to the webserver.
 So unless you're using a reverse-proxy, the path will be relative to the frontend resources available to the JAR.

 ## Landing page